-- 7. Insert a J-nut into the license plate bracket before placing the license plate bracket on the fascia. - 8.
-Install the license plate bracket with screws. - Install the license plate with bolts that are no longer than 0.55 in (14 mm).
+- Insert a J-nut into the license plate bracket before placing the license plate bracket on the fascia. - Install the license plate bracket with the screws. - 10.
+Install the license plate with bolts that are not longer than 0.55 in (14 mm).